BackupTheBerlios/xgngeo/README.txt

 XGngeo - README

-  ``XGngeo" is a full-featured GTK2 frontend, written in Python, for ``Gngeo" which is a fast and powerful Neo Geo emulator for the Unix platforms (GNU/Linux, FreeBSD...).
+  ``XGngeo" is a full-featured GTK2 frontend, written in Python, for ``Gngeo" which is a fast and powerful command line Neo Geo emulator for the Unix platforms (GNU/Linux, FreeBSD...).

   XGngeo is free/libre software released under the terms of the GNU GPL license, see the `LICENSE.txt' file for details.